Eaglet001/DSN_AI_BOOTCAMP-_HACATHON_24/README.md

 The objective of this challenge is to design and build a predictive model capable of accurately determining the probability of an individual having heart disease.
 The focus is on leveraging machine learning techniques to create a model that can analyze relevant features and provide reliable predictions.
 The model should demonstrate high accuracy and generalizability, ensuring its effectiveness on new, unseen data.

-## Feature_Engineering
-Feature Engineering was performed on the dataset
-## Dataset
+## Feature
-The dataset used for training the model is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
-The dataset contains various medical attributes such as age, sex, chest pain type, resting blood pressure, cholesterol levels, and more.
+The dataset contained no missing values,a column data type was changed to make all data int64 train_df["old peak"] = train_df["oldpeak"].astype('int64') futhermore the dataset was standardized using StandardScaler before fitted into the model

 ## Model
-The model is built using various machine learning algorithms, including:
+The model is built using Random Forest and Xgboost as both were stacked for better result .
-- Logistic Regression
-- Decision Trees
-- Random Forest
-- Support Vector Machines

-The best-performing model is selected based on accuracy and other performance metrics.
+The model had an accuracy score of 0.8199863107460643

+The model performance on the public and private leaderboard was 0.809750927, placing 152 in the competition out of over 400 participants , this secured me a spot in the prestigious DSN all expense paid bootcamp

 ## Acknowledgements
 - All contributors and participants of the hackathon.
-- Data Science Nigeria(DSN) for such wonderful Bootcamp
+- Data Science Nigeria(DSN) for such wonderful Hackathon